 Walking along the Thames Path in the City of London involves many twists and turns.
 Each section has its own name evoking the history of the area, such as ‘Oystergate Walk’ and ‘Fishmonger’s Hall Wharf’.

-One stretch, just before you dive into the gloomy passage underneath Cannon Street Station, known as ‘Steelyard Passage’, is called Hanseatic Walk.
+One stretch, just before you dive into the shadowy passage underneath Cannon Street Station, known as ‘Steelyard Passage’, is called Hanseatic Walk.

 The names of both Steelyard Passage and Hanseatic Walk relate to an intriguing element of London’s history.